Iron Bar Holdings, LLC v. Cape

 Iron Bar Holdings, LLC v.
-Cape et al. was a legal case involving property law and public access to federal lands in Wyoming.
+Cape was an October 2025 legal case involving property law and public access to federal lands in Wyoming.
 At issue was whether corner crossing on foot without physically contacting private land and without causing damage to private property constituted an unlawful trespass.
 The case's outcome has potentially opened up over 3000000 acre of public land for public access in the United States.

 Historical background

 A checkerboard-like pattern of government land and private land was created in the American West during the construction of the Transcontinental Railroad in the 1800s.
 Recognizing the potential for these government parcels to be "unlawfully appropriated" and "to prevent the absorption and ownership of vast tracts of our public domain", and as a reaction to range wars, the United States Congress passed the Unlawful Inclosures Act (UIA) of 1885, making it unlawful to exclude the public from public lands by means of inclosure.